freude/NanoNet/README.md

 ## Introduction

-The project represents an extendable Python framework for the electronic structure computations based on the tight-binding method.
+The project NanoNET (Nanoscale Non-equilibrium Electron Transport) represents an extendable Python framework for the electronic structure computations based on the tight-binding method.
 The code can deal with both finite and periodic systems translated in one, two or three dimensions.